 I work for a company that organises events.
 Due to the ban on public gatherings, the company has decided to close the workplace – what right to wages do I have?

-The employee’s duty to work and entitlement to wages remains in effect if the company decides unilaterally to close.
+The employee’s duty to work and entitlement to wages remains in effect if the company decides to close.
+The company still has duties regarding the employees' wages and must there for still pay the wages even if the company decides to close the workplace.

 Can the company order me to do work for which I was not recruited?